 But when it comes to physical exercise, the Tibetan Spaniel doesn’t need much at all.
 With just a daily walk or playtime in a fenced enclosure, they’ll be quite happy.
 For these reasons, they can make great playmates for kids.

 When it comes to shedding, the Tibetan will shed moderately year-round despite sporting a silky double coat.
-As such, make sure to brush them weekly to remove dead hair and debris stuck on the coat.
+Make sure to brush them weekly to remove dead hair and debris stuck on the coat, especially if the dog spends a lot of time outside.
 Otherwise, grooming is basic.

 The Pekingese was bred to be a companion, and they’ve been performing this role for several centuries.
-Because they were once lap dogs of China’s imperial family, Pekingese dogs tend to have an air of confidence and dignity.
+In fact, they were once lap dogs of China’s imperial family.
+It’s why the Pekingese dogs tend to have an air of confidence and dignity.